 Next steps

-In addition to this call for volunteers, Chartering Organizations are also in the process of identifying their respective members to this effort.
+In addition to this call for volunteers, Chartering Organizations are also in the process of identifying their respective members to this effort, each according to their own processes.
 It is the expectation that the WG will convene for its first meeting during the week of 23 January.
 Following that, regular online meetings will be scheduled in accordance with the CCWG's work plan and schedule.

 Further information and preparation